 The game is continued at the centre mark.
 A goal can be scored directly from a dropped ball.
 The procedure for dropped ball is the same as for kick-off, except that the players of both teams must be outside the centre circle.
 The ball is in play immediately after the referee gives the signal.
-If a player moves too close to the ball before the referee gives the signal, a kick-off is awarded to the opponent team.
+If a player moves too close to the ball before the referee gives the signal, a kick-off is awarded to the opponent teamit receives a removal penalty.